Update: Not long after this was written, Lightroom incorporated Super Resolution natively. Just go to Photo at page-top and

 But these are quibbles; both products create magic.
 It should be noted that both products create new image files that are much larger than the original RAWs.
 My Fuji shots are around 33mb in size and Super Resolution adds a new file about eight times larger!
 In other words, this is a process best reserved for truly deserving shots.

-The Topaz product, according to Bay, takes several minutes to process an image. the damage for Adobe’s isn’t nearly as great; it took under a minute and a half for my XE-2 RAW on a mediocre computer.
+The Topaz product, according to Bay, takes several minutes to process an image. the damage for Adobe’s isn’t nearly as great; it took about a minute and a half for my XE-2 RAW on a computer with a slowish processor.